atomist/sdm/README.md

 Once the Atomist bot is in your Slack team, type `@atomist create sdm` to have Atomist create a personalized SDM instance using this project.
 You can also clone the `sample-sdm` project.

+Once your SDM is running, type `@atomist show skills` in any channel to see a list of all available Atomist commands.

 ## Run Locally

 SDM projects are Atomist automation clients, written in [TypeScript](https://www.typescriptlang.org) or JavaScript.
 See [run an automation client](https://github.com/atomist/welcome/blob/master/runClient.md) for instructions on how to set up your environment and run it under Node.js.